RANDCorporation/optic/README.md

 The [introductory
 vignette](https://randcorporation.github.io/optic/articles/intro_optic.html)
-vignette provides a working example using a sample `overdoses` dataset provided with the package. `optic` provides three main functions:
-`optic_model`, `optic_simulation`, and `dispatch_simulations`.
-Use
-`optic_model` to define model specifications for each causal model to be tested in the simulation experiment.
-Then, pass your models, your data, and parameters to the `optic_simulation` function, that specifies a set of simulations to be performed for each `optic_model` included in your `list` of models.
+provides a working example using a sample `overdoses` dataset provided with the package. `optic` provides three main functions: `optic_model`, `optic_simulation`, and `dispatch_simulations`.
+Use `optic_model` to define model specifications for each causal model to be tested in the simulation experiment.
+Then, pass your models, your data, and your parameters to the `optic_simulation` function, which specifies a set of simulations to be performed for each `optic_model` included in your `list` of models.
 Finally, use `dispatch_simulations` to run your simulations in parallel.